 Rebecca says the boarding option is an incredible benefit to giving birth at El Camino Hospital Los Gatos, and she is delighted that the hospital continues to offer the service.
 "It's so valuable to new moms," she notes.

 After three weeks at the hospital, Rebecca not only had a chance to bond with her baby, she also bonded with the caregivers as well.
 "The nurses at El Camino Hospital are amazing.
 They truly go above and beyond for the mothers and babies."
-Thanks to their efforts, today her baby is happy and healthy and no doubt will have quite a celebration with her family when she turns one this May.
+Thanks to their efforts, today her child is happy and healthy and no doubt will have quite a celebration with her family when she reaches her next birthday in May.

 See also: Christine, New Mother of Twins (video).